Make Money Side Hustles

 • NurseDash

 Health care professionals, including immunization nurses and nurse practitioners, may find work opportunities on these or similar apps.
-Whether it’s assisting at a busy hospital, helping during the flu season to give flu shots, or administering vaccinations.
+Whether it’s assisting at a busy hospital, helping during the flu season to give flu shots, or administering vaccinations, there's plenty of work to do.

 Additionally, using these apps gives you the flexibility to decide when and where to pick up shifts.
 However, you do need to be willing to work in person because these nursing shifts would typically be at a hospital or a clinic.
 Just make sure to research the app you choose and read what other nurses think about it.